jiko/cyborgmanifesto/index.md

 <p>This is the context in which the projections for world-wide structural
 unemployment stemming from the new technologies are part of the picture of the homework economy.
-As robodcs and related technologies put men out of work in 'developed' countries and exacerbate failure to generate male jobs in Third World 'development', and as the automated of fice becomes the rule even in labour-surplus countries, the feminization of work intensifies.
+As robotics and related technologies put men out of work in 'developed' countries and exacerbate failure to generate male jobs in Third World 'development', and as the automated office becomes the rule even in labour-surplus countries, the feminization of work intensifies.
 Black women in the United States have long known what it looks like to face the structural underemployment ('feminization') of black men, as well as